purinchu/kwallet-extractor/README.md

 Tools like xxd or hexdump can be used to piece through the binary data, usernames and passwords will not be hard to piece out.

-## Showing non-password fields

-There is also a `--all-fields` option which can be used to show entry types other than KWallet's "Password" folder, since some programs used other categories for these.

 # CSV Output Format